tahajadid/MyNetflix/README.md

 # MyNetflix

-Simple Application codded with MVVM Architecture inspired from the original Netflix Application
+Simple iOS Application with MVVM Architecture inspired from the original Netflix Application